BenRogersWPG/WebSearch/README.md

 ### `webSearch.keepSearchBarOpen`

-**IN BETA** When using the extension, this setting will keep the extension active (persistent), even if focus is lost from the search bar or search engine selection dropdown.
-This can be useful if you wish to copy multiple parts of code to perform a search, or are referencing different sections.
+When using the extension, this setting will keep the extension active (persistent), even if focus is lost from the search bar or search engine selection dropdown.
+This can be useful if you wish to copy multiple parts of code to perform a search, or are referencing different sections. *Set to true to enable.*

 ## Future Development Ideas and To-dos 📝

 - Re-organize UI setting subcategory with new subcategory for something specifically for search functions
-- Take new setting that keeps the search bar to persist even when losing focus out of beta
 - Review when clauses in package.json as upcoming changes were noted in VS Code v1.76
 - If selected text is a URL, open it directly or run it through PageSpeed Insights
-- Replace the image the search bar step on the walkthrough to show autocomplete
 - Examine performance analysis of code to find potential optimizations
-- Try adding some tooltips to QuickPickItems (noted in VS Code v1.76)
 - Add setting to allow the search results screen to be persistent too
 - Incorporate some of the API for OpenAI ChatGPT into the extension
 - Add `webSearch.addToSelectedText` to the extension's walkthrough?